-- 1. Expenses related to stock options in the current fiscal year Other general and administrative expenses 39million - Gains on unexercised and forfeited stock acquisition rights during the current fiscal year 293 million - 3.
-Outline, number and movement of stock options - a) The Bank - (1) Outline of stock options
+- 1. Expenses related to stock options and others in the current fiscal year Other general and administrative expenses \$ 99million - Gains on unexercised and forfeited stock acquisition rights during the current fiscal year 218 million - 3.
+Outline, number and movement of stock options - (1) The Bank

+(a) Outline of stock options